muratk3n/thirdwave/en/README.md

 They were MIA.
 Example of [left acting right](2020/07/left-acting-right.md).
 Corporatism is one of its main tenets.
-As long as you are wearing a rainbow shirt, have a few black friends, and fighting sexism, racism *especially* at a personal level where you are constantly naval gazing for someone else's real or imagined past sins, it's okay to let corporations buy America.
+As long as you are wearing a rainbow shirt, have a few black friends, and fighting "sexism", "racism" *especially* at a personal level where you are constantly naval gazing for someone else's real or imagined past sins, it's okay to let corporations buy America.